7imrc/Arcade-Game/README.md

 ## Game Play

-The playing character can be moved around the screen using the &larr, &uarr, &darr, &rarr keys.
+The playing character can be moved around the screen using the &leftarrow, &uparrow, &downarrow, &rightarrow keys.

 In order to complete the game, you need to get the character safely up the screen to the water 5 times.
 If you collide with one of the enemy bugs, the player character will be returned to the start position.